DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### participate

-The participant invokes this function to lock the token it wants to sell and join the contract.
+The participant invokes this function to fill and lock the token he wants to sell and join the contract.

 ```
 function participate(bytes32 secretHash, uint256 assetRefundTime) public payable